 About the Program

 This program is a multi-unit, research-based Ph.D. in Applied Health Sciences.
-The three participating academic units are: Kinesiology and Recreation Management, Nursing, and Medical Rehabilitation.
+The two participating academic units are: Kinesiology and Recreation Management and College of Rehabilitation Sciences.
 The program offered is a unique and timely Ph.D. program, which includes the treatment and discussion at a graduate level of applied health science as a multi-dimensional entity, while at the same time allows for individualized high-quality health science research with an individual researcher, or small group of researchers.

 The program combines the strengths of the in-depth discipline specific learning needed to prepare Ph.D. graduates, with the benefits of collaborative learning with students and faculty in other disciplines.
 In particular, knowledge commonly used by several disciplines can be explored and critiqued as sources of theoretical and practical knowledge.
 The participation of faculty and students from several disciplines in the exploration and use of knowledge will enhance students’ capacity for critical appraisal of the sources and uses of knowledge.

 Applicants must meet the University of Manitoba Graduate Studies general regulations for admission.